 Are you planning to travel this year?
 While you normally may look outside Canada for travel destinations, why not explore more of the great white north?
 More Canadians are looking to explore their own country, since there is so much to discover.

 We know the obvious choices, such as Toronto, Vancouver, Montreal as fun destinations.
-But what about some lesser known Canadian travel destinations to visit instead?
+But what about some lesser known Canadian places that are worth exploring.

 Here are some destinations from each Canadian province/territory that may be lesser known Canadian travel destinations to visit this year: